 Not only can your divorce case be impacted by hiding assets, but you can also be charged with criminal charges.
 Hiding assets can result in perjury for failing to disclose your financial assets and all of the required financial disclosure agreements.
 Hiding assets can result in up to four years of jail time, as well as fraud charges.

-Call the Law Offices of Donald P. Schweitzer today at (626) 788-5225 for help with your property division case.
+Call Schweitzer Law Partners today at (626) 788-5225 for help with your property division case.